-Surgery may happen before or after other cancer treatments such as chemotherapy or radiotherapy.
+Treating cancer with surgery is known as ‘surgical oncology’.
 Different cancers may respond to different types of treatment and the treatment plan for a patient will be specific to that individual.

-While surgery for a number of cancer specialities has been centralised, other components of cancer care will continue to be provided in a wider number of acute hospitals e.g. diagnostics (x-rays, CT scans, blood tests) chemotherapy and palliative care.
+While surgery for a number of cancer specialities has been centralised, other components of cancer care will continue to be provided in a wider number of acute hospitals e.g. diagnostics (x-rays, CT scans, blood tests), chemotherapy and palliative care.